vb-consulting/Norm.net/Documentation/reference/extension-methods.md

 - Parameters:

   - `string comment = null` - sets the custom text comment header for the next command.
-  - `bool includeCommandAttributes = true` - includes command attributes, such as database provider, command type (text, procedure) and command timeout in comment header for the next command.
+  - `bool includeCommandAttributes = true` - includes command attributes, such as database provider, command type (text, procedure), and command timeout in the comment header for the next command.
-  - `bool includeParameters = true` - includes parameter names and values in comment header for the next command.
+  - `bool includeParameters = true` - includes parameter names and values in the comment header for the next command.
-  - `bool includeCallerInfo = true` - includes caller info (member name, file path and line number) in comment header for the next command.
+  - `bool includeCallerInfo = true` - includes caller info (member name, file path, and line number) in the comment header for the next command.
-  - `bool includeTimestamp = false` - includes current timestamp in comment header for the next command.
+  - `bool includeTimestamp = false` - includes a current timestamp in the comment header for the next command.

  ### WithParameters